vanderbilt-data-science/h2o-flow-intro/README.md

 ## Importing Your Data

+First, you'll want to

 In the H2O flow browser window, click on ImportFiles

 Navigate to where your data is stored, and copy the location.

+On Windows, open File Explorer (you can right-click on Start and selece File Explorer).
+Navigate to your Downloads folder, and right-click on the "ancient_artifact.csv", and select "Properties".
+Copy the location in "Location:"

-On Mac, you can select the file and press option + right click (two finger click on a trackpad) to copy the file location as a pathname.
+Mac, you can select the file and press option + right click (two finger click on a trackpad) to copy the file location as a pathname.

 Paste this location into the Search field in the Import Fields cell.